samjkirk/aws-python-app/README.md

 # aws-python-app

+**A MORE UP TO DATE VERSION OF THIS REPO IS AVAILABLE AT THIS LINK https://github.com/GeorgeT94**

 This is a simple command line CRUD application hosted on AWS.
 It stores a 'name' attribute and an automatically generated ID.
 Users are able to add, update, delete, and view DB entries.

 ### Technologies used